open-make/BUAgrant_OSH/discussion_doc.md

  Building on the [review system that is prototyped in the open next project](https://en.oho.wiki/wiki/Home), we will document existing hardware created in the academic labs (see http://www.neuro-airtrack.com/ for an example).

- We will provide a guide and template structures to help researchers to
+We will provide a guide and template structures to help researchers to prepare their hardware and its documentation for its peer review.

  ## WP2: Peer review infrastructure